|RFC-0057: Default no handles|

 resource modifier is neither source-compatible nor

-explicitly allowed to generate incompatible APIs for two types that differ only
+The bindings are explicitly allowed to generate incompatible APIs for two types

-create new types and methods instead of changing existing ones.
+source-compatible manner must create new types and methods instead of changing

 Once bindings authors start taking advantage of the value/resource distinction,